UB-Mannheim/RaiseWikibase/README.md

 The insert rates in pages per second are shown at Figure 1a for wikitexts and at Figure 1b for items.
 Every data point corresponds to a batch of ten thousands pages.
 At Figure 1a six different data points correspond to six repeated experiments.
 At Figure 1b two colors correspond to two repeated experiments and three shapes of a data point correspond to the three cases: 1) circle - each claim without a qualifier and without a reference, 2) x - each claim with one qualifier and without a reference, and 3) square - each claim with one qualifier and one reference.

-To 'reproduce' Figures 1a and 1b, set `batch_lengths` in `performance.py` to `[10000]`.
+To 'reproduce' Figures 1a and 1b, set [batch_lengths](https://github.com/UB-Mannheim/RaiseWikibase/blob/main/performance.py#L39) to `[10000]`.
 Note that 'reproducibility' in this case does not mean that you will get the same values in the experiments as at Figures 1a and 1b.
 It means that you can get similar plots with the values specific for your hardware and software.
 Our analysis was performed using a workstation with 6-core Intel i5-8500T CPU @ 2.10GHz, 16GB RAM, SSD storage and running Debian 10.

 ## Creating a mini Wikibase instance with thousands of entities in a few minutes